kuielab/tutorial/_sources/mdx/danna_sep.md

 | Demucs (ours) | 6.72 | 6.97 | 4.4 | 6.88 | 6.24
 | Danna-Sep | **7.2** | **7.05** | **5.2** | **7.63** | **6.77**

-It's clear that our modifications to the baseline models indeed improve the performance, and by combining those models, Danna-Sep surpass all baselines by a large margin and achieve the state-of-the-art performance.
+It's clear that our modifications to the baseline models indeed improve the performance, and by combining these sub-models, Danna-Sep surpasses all baselines by a large margin and achieves the state-of-the-art performance.

 ## Resources

 ### Inferences

-We provide a pre-trained Danna-Sep as a python package and can be used as a command line tool, so user can separate there favorite songs using one simple command.
+We provide a pre-trained Danna-Sep as a python package and can be used as a command line tool, so users can separate their favorite songs using one simple command.
 The installation instructions are available [here](https://github.com/yoyololicon/danna-sep).

 ### Training

-If you want to redo our experiments, or want to train Danna-Sep on your own datasets, please checkout our [repository](https://github.com/yoyololicon/music-demixing-challenge-ismir-2021-entry).
+If you want to replicate our experiments, or want to train Danna-Sep on your own datasets, please check out our [repository](https://github.com/yoyololicon/music-demixing-challenge-ismir-2021-entry).
 To use your own trained checkpoints, please install the [inference tool](#inferences) first, then follow the instructions in the repository README.

 ## Contact